 Quick List of Requirements to Apply for a Home Improvement Contractor License

 See Requirements section for detailed descriptions.
 Make sure you provide all requirements; otherwise, your application is incomplete.
-DCA can only consider complete applications for license issuance.
+DCWP can only consider complete applications for license issuance.

 - Basic License Application

 - Sales Tax Identification Number OR Application Confirmation Number